 - What technology should I invest in and what is the appropriate investment?

-- Am I developing the appropriate workforce and providing my employees the appropriate training and development?
+- Am I developing the appropriate workforce and providing my employees with the appropriate training and development?

 - Will the product I sell or the service I provide become obsolete?